brajenful/small-projects/README.md

 # random-file

 Generates a random file with set number of random 0s and 1s.
+It's very very inefficient, but let's be honest, I didn't make this one to be useful to anyone.

+# despacito

+Starts playing Despacito on YouTube whenever a previously running process has been closed.